 3. Make lesson plans

-I function best when I know exactly where I’m headed and what I’m covering for at least the first two weeks of school.
-That said, my first few days of plans always allow lots of room to pencil in additional stuff that I forgot.
-Be sure to keep your papers as a reference for next year.
-That’s usually where I get my best ideas – plus it helps me remember everything that I forgot!
+I function best when I know my goals, where my lessons are heading, and the topics I plan to teach for at least the first two weeks of school.
+That said, my first few days of plans always allow lots of room to pencil in extra stuff that I forgot.